 For the Hollandaise sauce…this is super easy to do…in a bowl, just wide enough to fit an immersion blender, add the egg yolks, water and lemon juice.
 Melt the butter.
 Transfer the butter to something you can pour from.
 Start the immersion blender and slowly pour in the warm butter…a little bit at a time…you do NOT want to scramble the egg.
 You will start to see a silky, smooth sauce form.
 Taste and season with salt/pepper, if needed.

 Pour sauce on top of egg stacks.
-Garnish with a bit of fresh parsley and ENJOY!
+Garnish the Eggs Benedict with Candied Country Ham with a bit of fresh parsley and ENJOY!